asimwe1/rust_chatapp/site/guide/quickstart.md

 Before you can start writing a Rocket application, you'll need a **nightly** version of Rust installed.
 We recommend you use [rustup](https://rustup.rs/) to install or configure such a version.
-If you don't have Rust installed and want extra guidance installing it, the [getting started](/guide/getting-started) section provides a guide.
+If you don't have Rust installed and would like extra guidance doing so, see the [getting started](/guide/getting-started) section.

 ## Running Examples